 Blue Flag Iris

 Switch up the look of your garden with this fountain-shaped ornamental grass.
-They thrive in full-sun and moist soil, but tolerate partial shade and adapt to a variety of soil conditions.
+They thrive in full sun and moist soil but tolerate partial shade and adapt to various soil conditions.
 In too much shade, the blades will lean and flop.
-They remain upright during winter months, but should be cut down before spring to make room for new growth.
+They remain upright during winter but should be cut down before spring to make room for new growth.
 Rabbits, deer, and grasshoppers will not feast on Switchgrass.
 Pictured is Shenandoah switchgrass.
-This useful plant is used as hay for cattle, and observed by scientists for its biofuel potential.
+This helpful plant is used as hay for cattle and has been observed by scientists for its biofuel poIn addition potential.
 It is often used to prevent erosion.

 Blooming at the end of the season, leadwort’s, or plumbago’s, blue flowers contrast nicely with fall’s warm bursts of red and orange.
 Leadwort’s foliage will change alongside the trees while its flowers continue to bloom.
 Leadwort likes full sun or part shade.
-It tolerates a wide range of soil types, and given optimum conditions will spread vigorously to create an attractive ground cover.
+It tolerates a wide range of soil types and, given optimum conditions, will spread vigorously to create an attractive ground cover.
 Admittedly, leadwort is not a native plant.
 Learn more and shop for it here.

 Another late summer beauty, bee balm thrives in full sun or part-shade.
 Keep soil moist to keep your bee balm healthy.
 The tubular flowers attract butterflies, hummingbirds, and bees to pollinate your garden.
 Deer do not eat bee balm, but you can: the edible leaves and flowers can be made into tea!
-Most of the flowers are between 2 and 4 feet tall, but dwarf varieties exist, great for the front of your garden or for container gardens.
+Most flowers are between 2 and 4 feet tall, but dwarf varieties exist, which are great for the front of your garden or container gardens.
 Pick the flowers and trim back old blooms often to encourage new growth on the plant.
-Bee balm sometimes suffers from a powdery mildew, prevented by planting in areas with good air circulation and treated by fungicide spray from any garden center.
+Bee balm sometimes suffers from powdery mildew, prevented by planting in areas with good air circulation and treated by fungicide spray from any garden center.

 Blue False Indigo